mhrrmk/gitmark_extension/README.md

 ### `npm run watch`

 Runs the app in the development mode.
-Builds to dev folder and watches for changes.
+Builds to dev directory and watches for changes.
 Dev folder can be loaded as the extension.

 ### `npm run build`

 Same as watch but without watch.
+Builds to build directory.
 Adds further optimization.

 React projects keep their original commands in their own folder.
-They can run in there as well.
+They can be run in there as well.
 For example:

 Go into mainpage and start development: